Back to Homepage

 3rd Model Carbines

-.54 caliber percussion, slight modification of the hammer and a forend with a barrel band, production started in 1862, production was about 2000
+.54 caliber percussion, slight modification of the hammer and a forend with a barrel band, production started in 1862, production was about 1520.
+This type of Burnside is called 3rd Model by collectors but in no contemporary document the name 3rd Model appears.

 right-side

-.54 caliber or .58 caliber (rifle) percussion, production started in 1863.
+.54 caliber Burnside or .58 caliber (rifle) Burnside, 21" round barrel, p roduction started in 1863.
 Improvement of the 2nd and 3rd model which permets simpler loading.
-The difference to the 3rd Model was ahinged breech to allow simpler loading of the Burnside cartridge, production was so about 7000 and ended in 1864
+The difference to the 3rd Model was a hinged breech to allow simpler loading of the Burnside cartridge, production was about 7000 and ended in 1864.
+Marked:

 right-side

-production started in 1863, improvement (G. R. Bacon patent) of the 4th model by a screw-pin in the right side of the frame.
+.54 caliber Burnside, 21" round barrel.
+Production started in 1863, improvement (G. R. Bacon patent) of the 4th model by a screw-pin in the right side of the frame.
 This screw forced the breech to operation in the correct order.
 43940 carbines of the 5th Model had been delivered to the Ordnance Department.
+Marked:

 Production and Purchases of Ordnance Depatment.
 No or very little commercial production.
 Perhaps only rejected arms of the Ordnance department.